 Fore more details: Moving to Bangkok: cost of living, pros and cons

 If you come from a country endowed with a national sensible system of health care, it is not maybe a big selling point.
 If you are American, however, you know that the health system over there is a complete disaster.
 You can obtain a high-quality treatment, of course, but it could cost your house to do it.
 On the other hand, if you fall ill in Thailand, you can meet a doctor and receive prescriptions directly to the hospital or to a private hospital for a very affordable price.
 Even if you have no insurance and even if you pay off your pocket, all which is not surgical is not going to break the bank.
 If you work and pay taxes here, however, you can join the Thai social security system to obtain free care at the hospital of your choice.

 10. Great Internet speed

 For the modern professionals of the digital technology, a good Internet speed is essential.
 You do not go to be very productive if you have to wait infinitely for every page to be loaded.
 Bali is one of the places the most pleasant to live, but the common complaint of the freelance journalists based there is the Internet as a snail.
 The Thailand is not completely equally with the world leader in South Korea, but she can again boast to have the fastest average speed in South-East Asia.

-Maybe that the best reason for moving in Thailand is simply that it is a funny place.
-People of all around the world tributary here for their holidays for a reason.
-You can bet that whoever will come here during a week will be jealous of those who can find a way to stay all the time.
+Maybe the best reason for moving in Thailand is simply that it is a funny place.
+People from all around the world are tributary here for their holidays for a reason.
+You can bet that whoever will come here during the week will be jealous of those who can find a way to stay all the time.
 There are several manners to have fun in Thailand, it depends simply on what interests you.